 A July 2012 camera trap study in Nepal identified 37 individual tigers—a marked increase from 18 tigers counted in 2009.
 The tigers were monitored over a three-month period inside Bardia National Park in Nepal and the Khata wildlife corridor in the Terai Arc Landscape.

 Camera traps are not the intricate and elaborate devices you might imagine.
 These innovative conservation tools are in fact nothing more than everyday cameras, armed with infrared sensors that take a picture whenever they sense movement in the forest.

-WWF caught this tiger on camera in Malaysia.
+A camera trap in a protected area in Russia has captured photos of eight Amur – one of the world’s most endangered wild cats.
 While a "camera trap" might sound menacing, it actually does not harm wildlife.
 The name is derived from the manner in which it "captures" wildlife on film.

 World Wildlife Fund Inc. is a nonprofit, tax-exempt charitable organization (tax ID number 52-1693387) under Section 501(c)(3) of the Internal Revenue Code.
 Donations are tax-deductible as allowed by law.